 2. SHORT, TAPERED CUTS

-"After surviving one lockdown, I'm finding many of my clients are looking to hone their grown-out styles and are instead looking for short, tapered cuts, either in their natural form or relaxed," says Nicole Pembrook, owner of International Beauty Expert, who you may know from Instagram as the Healthy Hair Doctor.
+"After surviving 2020, I'm finding many of my clients are looking to hone their grown-out styles and are instead looking for short, tapered cuts, either in their natural form or relaxed," says Nicole Pembrook, owner of International Beauty Expert, who you may know from Instagram as the Healthy Hair Doctor.
 "These looks are timeless, chic, and easy to style.
 Opt for length at the crown, keeping things shorter at the sides."

-Short hairstyles always require nourishment that won't weigh your strands down—cue this oil-infused conditioner, which works wonders on every hair type.
+Short hairstyles always require nourishment that won't weigh your strands down.
+Cue this oil-infused conditioner, which works wonders on every hair type.

-“I’m starting to see a lot of women (and men) learning to embrace the grey and steering away from drastic changes," reveals Hazan.
+"I'm starting to see a lot of women (and men) learning to embrace the gray and steering away from drastic changes," reveals Hazan.
 "I would say that it's just as important to look after the quality of silver hair.
 You need to try and remove any yellow or orange tones that can find their way in when growing out color.
 Using a gloss between washing and conditioning is perfect for this."